kwantec/rest-guard/README.md

 ## Synopsis

- The purpose of the library is to provide a lightweight library to access control to REST services.
+ The purpose of the library is to provide a lightweight library for access control to REST services.

 ## Code Example